 Well, Google is officially fine with this, if you use hreflang attributes.

 But in practice, even when hreflang attributes are in place, Google may classify it as duplicate content and simply fold two or more versions together.

 Mixing up the British version with the American version may not be catastrophic.

 However, we had some cases where Google was showing an African version for British users.
 The conversions dropped massively.

-Maria Cieślak, our Head of Technical SEO, covered this topic in her article published on Search Engine Land:
+Maria Chołuj (Cieślak) , our Head of Technical SEO, covered this topic in her article published on Search Engine Land:

 “If you decide to publish the same content on both the German and Austrian versions of your site, Google may have problems with understanding what the relationship between them is.
-Even hreflang markup may not help, and Google will combine these URLs together.”
+Even hreflang markup may not help, and Google will combine these URLs together.”source: Search Engine Land

-We strongly recommend you localizing your content, at least for strategic markets.
+We strongly recommend you localize your content, at least for strategic markets.

-Remember: localize, and not translating or copying the content across different versions.
+Remember: localize and not translate or copy the content across different versions.